protyposis/Aurio/README.md

  *  [Echoprint](http://echoprint.me/codegen) (Ellis, Daniel PW, Brian Whitman, and Alastair Porter.
 "Echoprint: An open music identification service."
 ISMIR.
 2011.)
  *  AcoustID [Chromaprint](https://acoustid.org/chromaprint)

 All audio processing (incl. fingerprinting) is stream-based and supports processing of arbitrarily long streams at constant memory usage.
-All fingerprinting methods are implemented from scratch, not ports from exisiting libraries, while keeping compatibility where possible.
+All fingerprinting methods are implemented from scratch, not ports from existing libraries, while keeping compatibility where possible.

 Aurio.WaveControls provides WPF widgets for user interfaces: